char1e5/Moma/README.md

 # Moma

-The customized blog theme for Ghost
+The custmized theme for [Ghost](http://github.com/tryghost/ghost/).

+For more, visit the [github](https://github.com/char1e5/Moma) page.